brianboyko/brian-boyko-datadog-technical-test/README.md

 Because this was "just a technical test" I rushed into it, hoping to get you an answer as soon as possible.

+### Create a seperate daemon, use websockets.

 In this case, the alerting functionality may not be what you may have expected, now that I think about it.

 The alerting logic is not that sophisticated.
+It merely informs you that periods of recovery and high load _have happened_, not _are happening._

+And like a **ton of bricks** in hindsight, it turns out what what I _really, really_ should have used was a seperate Node.js server that runs as a daemon, which used websockets to push alert messages to the browser.
+(Instead, I thought: well, this will need an API as well as a front-end, so start with Next.js as a starting point and just go from there.)

-It merely informs you that periods of recovery and high load _have happened_, not _are happening._ What might have been a better solution would be to set up some sort of websocket service on the backend and frontend where the backend could send push alerts in the form of toasts, rather than sending data to the front-end to be calculated in the browser.
+What might have been a better solution would be to set up some sort of websocket service on the backend where the backend could send push alerts, rather than sending data to the front-end to be calculated in the browser.

-Right now, the alerting logic is not that sophisticated; rather than waiting for an event to happen, it creates responses out of the data that is already present.

-First, I would probably suggest that the back-end be made an independent microservice, and that it did contain stateful data.
-Next.js was a good choice for a simple proof of concept design and got up and running very quickly, but ideally the server logging the data should not be the same server that displays the front-end.
-If nothing else, hot-refresh means that when I would change code in the browser, it would often mean a server restart.

-I chose recharts as a quick solution to getting the info displayed in a line graph but there are some nagging visual bugs that may crop up even in this small test - and that, I will admit, does not look good on an application!
-The time it would take to debug this "heisenbug" error (sometimes it shows up, sometimes it doesn't) in recharts would likely take up more time than the actual test.

-## Technical Decisions

-- Next.js - As the solution requires both backend and frontend code, Next.js was an ideal solution.
+### Do more research on a charting library.

+I hope that this doesn't happen, but Recharts seems to be a bit buggy - you may experience a visual bug with the chart (especially when browsing to localhost:3000/debug where I've got pre-captured test data).
+I don't think the problem lives in my code, I just wanted something a little quick and easy to deploy without having to deal with the overkill that is D3.

+### Use Axios, not fetch.

+While fetch is great and having something you can use natively is also super, the problem is that it's easier to mock Axios, a library, than it is to mock fetch, which is really two libraries - fetch for node and fetch for the browser.
+This made unit testing useProbe such a pain that I decided to abandon that custom hook.

+### Integration Testing (Cypress)

+In a production build, I'd probably want to have some form of integration testing with a library like Cypress or Playwright

 ---